68 m² superf. vivienda

 32 m² superf. terraza

 This property has two good sized bedrooms, two bathrooms, main bedroom en-suite and double bed.
 Bedroom two has twin beds and a single folding bed.
-Very large terrace with table and chairs.
-Fully equipped kitchen, fridge freezer, microwave, oven and hob.
-Private parking.
-Lauderette,Gymnasium,Large swimming pool, children’s pool and paddle tennis court.
+Very large terrace with luxury patio furniture.
+Fully equipped kitchen, fridge freezer, microwave, oven and hob, washing machine Private parking.
+Lauderette,gymnasium,Large swimming pool, children’s pool and paddle tennis court.
 There is an 18 hole links golf course within walking distance and another new golf course just finished.
 The fantastic blue flag beach with water sports, bars and restaurants is 500 metres away.
 Perfect for family beach or golf holiday.

 Alcaidesa is situated at the end of the Costa del Sol and the start of the Costa de la Luz.
 It is a great place to explore from with road access to Marbella, Malaga, Ronda, Jerez, Cadiz and Seville and all along the Costas being easy by the motorway or new Toll Road.
 Gibraltar is the nearest international airport at just 20 minutes away and Malaga is 60 minutes.
 A Car is recommended.

 The beach has water sports, restaurants and bars.
 The town square has a restaurant, bar, shop and pharmacy.
 Also near to the beach is a restaurant called the Hacienda.

 There is an 18 hole links golf course(the only links golf course in Spain)and a new 18 hole golf course with a clubhouse that is well-equipped and comfortable with bar and restaurant together with a pleasant terrace area with views of the Mediterranean.